KrishnaDistributedcomputing/CodeRepo/README.md

-# Azure Service Retirements Script User Manual
+# Azure Service Retirements Script User Manual for HTML Generation
 This script fetches the Azure retirements feed and generates an HTML document with a list of retired Azure services, along with their retirement date.

 ## Requirements